sarahkmccoy/unit_plan-Game-Design-in-Snap-/README.md

 ### General Overview

-This unit would break down the elements of video game design into individual coding lessons and challenges, culminating in bringing together a few of those elements into a unique video game.
+This unit breaks down the elements of video game design into individual coding lessons and challenges, culminating in bringing together a few of those elements into a unique video game.
 It could fit into an intro CS course like TEALS, or be a supplementary unit in BJC's AP CSP curriculum

 ---